gwu-libraries/python-camp/_sources/homework.md

 Each day's homework lesson consists of a Python motebook with documentation, examples of code, and exercises that ask you to write code yourself.
 Hints and/or hidden solutions are provided for the latter, but you are strongly encouraged to try each exercise on your own before looking at the solution.
      - Just as we did for the in-class activities, you should open each homework notebook in JupyterHub (using the rocket icon at the top of the screen) and execute the code cells in order as you read through the notebook.
 Any changes you make to the notebook in JupyterHub will be saved to your JupyterHub account.
      - **Please try your best to complete these notebooks on the day they are assigned**; we'll build on the concepts and practices they introduce in our team activities on the following day.
-  2. You must submit the **final homework notebook** for grading in order to receive the Python Camp Certificate of Completion.
+    - You must submit the [final homework notebook](https://gwu-libraries.github.io/python-camp/notebooks/homework/HW_Final_GR.html) for grading in order to receive the Python Camp Certificate of Completion.
 The grading is done automatically on GitHub Classroom, and you will have an opportunity to ensure that your work is correct before submitting.
 Please see the instructions for submitting the graded notebook below.

-## Submitting Graded Notebooks
+## Submitting the Final Notebook

 We're using GitHub Classroom to track submission of this notebook.
 Please read the following instructions carefully, and let us know if you have any questions.